 Naturalist – Assist the naturalists on the Atlantis Explorer tour boat with species sightings, observations, weather data and conservation messages to our guests on the Peconic river (Summer only)

 Culinary Arts Assistant – Assist catering and café staff in preparing menus and meals for Aquarium patrons and specialized venues.

 Marketing Assistant – Are you a marketing or communications student who would like to get an idea of the way things run on the practical side?
 We are seeking exceptional students with excellent communication skills and a positive attitude.
 Assist in department projects and special events, the inventory of collateral materials, and administrative support duties.
-Applicants must have computer proficiency in MS Office and experience with Adobe Suite and Quark.
+Applicants must have computer proficiency in MS Office and experience with Adobe Suite.